-- Angioedema is a deeper form of urticaria.
-An affected individual may have urticaria alone or angioedema alone or both together.
-This condition is a severe swelling of the skin, usually of sudden onset and it may affect lips, eyes, tongue, larynx, hands, genitals or bowels.
+Angioedema is a deeper form of urticaria.
+An affected individual may have urticaria or angioedema singularly or both together.
+This condition is a severe swelling of the skin, usually coming on suddenly and it may affect lips, eyes, tongue, larynx, hands, genitals or bowels.

-- Angioedema may be hereditary or triggered by some external factors like insect stings, foods, plants, medicines, latex, animal allergens or pollens.
+Angioedema may be hereditary or triggered by some external factors such as insect stings, foods, plants, medicines, latex, animal allergens or pollen.

-- Also, this condition may be elicited by infections, stress, extreme temperatures, nutrient deficiencies or thyroid problems.
-Some cases of angioedema are idiopathic, that means that the cause of the condition cannot be identified.
+Alternatively, this condition may be elicited by infections, stress, extreme temperatures, nutrient deficiencies or thyroid problems.
+Some cases of angioedema are idiopathic, meaning that the cause of the condition cannot be identified.

-- Typically, angioedema is characterised by a large swelling up below the skin.
+Typically, angioedema is characterised by a large swelling below the skin.
 It is not usually itchy but causes a burning sensation.
-Frequently, patients refer a tingling sensation in the area that is about to swell.
+Frequently, patients refer to a tingling sensation in the area that is about to swell.

-- Rarely, the puffiness of angioedema may affect the tongue or throat, causing difficulty with breathing or swallowing.
+Rarely, the puffiness of angioedema may affect the tongue or throat and causes difficulty with breathing or swallowing.
 This can be alarming but rarely life-threatening, except in acute food or medicine allergies and the rare hereditary form of angioedema.

-- The pale or pink, deeper swellings of angioedema occurs most frequently on the eyelids, lips and sometimes in the mouth, but they may occur anywhere.
-Angioedema tend to settle within 48 to 72 hours.
+The pale or pink, deeper swellings of angioedema occur most frequently on the eyelids, lips and sometimes in the mouth.
+Nevertheless, they may occur anywhere.
+Angioedema tends to settle within 48 to 72 hours.
 If hands and feet are affected, they may feel tight and painful.

-- Angioedema can be caused by a type of drug (ACE inhibitors) used to treat high blood pressure.
-Ibuprofen, aspirin, codein-derivates and strawberries can elicit angioedema.
+Angioedema can be caused by a type of drug (ACE inhibitors) used to treat high blood pressure.
+Ibuprofen, aspirin, codein-derivates and strawberries can also elicit angioedema.